 Further details related to BMSPC and BCEC operations and requirements can be found in the At-Large Board Member Selection Implementation Adjunct Document.

-The BMSPC and the BCEC shall adopt their operating procedures which must be published and are subject to ALAC review and approval.
+The BMSPC and the BCEC shall adopt their operating procedures and guidelines which must be published and are subject to ALAC review and approval.

 Final Candidate List